 In their group therapy sessions, you can talk in a structured and professionally guided atmosphere about issues that confront you, along with people who have similar experience.

-While we wait for their individual therapy and also psychiatry telehealth offerings, right now you can explore Hims and Hers group therapy sessions for free.
+Right now, you can explore Hims and Hers group therapy sessions for free.
 The therapy session subjects and scheduling are the same for both Hims and Hers.
 Stay tuned for more as their offerings develop.

 You and your partner can enjoy a rich and beneficial counseling experience online, without leaving your home.